sergiojmnzl/tpi_documentation/documentation/conception.md

 **Aperçu du script**

-Orchetrator.ps1 is at the top of the modules and adds the UI layer for a User Friendly experience To avoid modifying the script, it is possible to add operations adding them from the configuration file `(.\config\Menu.conf)`.
+Orchetrator.ps1 is at the top of the modules and adds the UI layer for a User Friendly experience To avoid modifying the script, it is possible to add operations adding them from the configuration file `(.\poject/modules/config/Menu.conf)`.
 It is possible to add operations by adding the name of the operation to the $intOprerationList list and creating the corresponding operation module.